Elleined/java-core-notes/README.md

 - Is responsible for executing java byte-code, which is a compiled form of java code.
 And also responsible for handling garbage collection that allocated amd deallocates memory dynamically.

 # OOP (Object Oriented Programming)
 - Meaning is organize the structure of the code thats mimics real world objects via software objects that has their own behavior and properties.
+And has 4 Pillars of Inheritance, Polymorphism, Encapsulation, and Abstraction.

 # Why java is not fully Object-oriented
 - Bacause of primitive types byte, short, int, long, float, and double.